 - Lacks the volume of more powerful amps

 This is great for home practicing, as your drum amp for small gigs, or as your monitor for larger gigs.
-If you’re planning to play larger gigs, either look for a drum amp with higher volume or route the audio output of your electronic drum set through the PA.
+If you’re planning to play larger gigs, either look for a drum amp with a higher volume like the PM-200 version, or route the audio output of your electronic drum set through the PA.

 |Number of Channels||2|